murphym18/plot-tcpa/README.md

 # Plot time to closest approach in 3D airspace

-## Getting this code to run
+## Getting the dependencies installed
-I am on debian-like linux, of course, and I installed these libs:
+I am on a debian-like distro of linux and I installed these libs:
 - python3-numpy
 - python3-matplotlib
 - python3-tk